lucagl/MOAD_ligandFinder/README.md

 # MOAD Ligand Finder
-This script was originally conceived to build reliable databases of structures (in PQR format) and relative ligands extracted from structures in PDB format.
+This script was originally conceived to build reliable databases of structures (in PQR format) and relative ligands extracted from structures.
+The structures are given as an input in PDB format.

 However, this tool could be handy in general.
 Indeed, is not always obvious how to identify the ligand within a pdb and the naming scheme can be cumbersome (combinations of Residue ID, Chain, Residue Name can represent a single ligand or not).
 I hope this script could help navigate through this.
 Ligand names are fetched from the **binding MOAD database**: "http://bindingmoad.org/pdbrecords/index/"  .
 Only valid ligands (according to MOAD's criteria) are considered.